alexrutar/food.rutar.org/content/recipes/kisir.md

 handful mint leaves, some whole and some roughly shreddded

 <!-- sep -->
-Place onions and olive oil in large pand and sauté on a medium heat until translucent (about 5m).
+Place onions and olive oil in large pan and sauté on a medium heat until translucent (about 5m).
 Add tomato purée and cook for 2m, stirring continuously.
 Add the tomatoes, and simmer for another 4m.
 Add water, bring to boil, and stir in the bulghur.